luismu78/udacity-dend-data-warehousing/README.md

 #### Dimension Tables

-**users** - key distribution
+**users** - all distribution

-* user_id varchar NOT NULL PRIMARY KEY DISTKEY
+* user_id varchar NOT NULL PRIMARY KEY
 * first_name varchar
 * last_name varchar
 * gender varchar
 * level varchar

-We have chosen the user_id as the distkey, such as to match the fact table.
-This will help query performance with regards to performing joins on the user_id.
+We have chosen an all distribution for this table, since we will have to make joins with the users from the songplays table.
+We consider that the users will have slowly changing dimensions with regards to the songs, and will not grow too large with regards to redshift standards.

 **songs** - key distribution